lexicHQ/smartloop/README.md

 ```

-In order to switch a default project, use the following command:
+In order to select a default project, use the following command:

 ```
 smartloop-cli project select